dftbplus/dftbplus/README.rst

   used.
 (See `dftb.org <https://dftb.org>`_ for the references.)

 * Methodological papers relevant to your calculations (e.g. excited states, electron-transport, third order DFTB etc.).
-Those references can be found in the `DFTB+ manual
+References to these can be found in the `DFTB+ manual
   <http://www.dftbplus.org/fileadmin/DFTBPLUS/public/dftbplus/latest/manual.pdf>`_.